Logo Futurismo

 Mélissa Masvaleix | Visit Gruta do Carvão to see landscapes you could never have imagined

 The first explorations of Gruta do Carvão began in 1994 by the ecological association Amigos dos Açores.
-They wanted to focus on this cave because they thought it was of obvious relevance for the speleology assets of São Miguel island.
-From 1995 to 2006, they had to clean it thoroughly because it was filled with trash, mostly at the entrance points from the ceiling.
-22 tons of soil, trash and debris were removed.
+They wanted to focus on this cave because they believed it was of obvious relevance to the speleology assets of São Miguel Island.
+From 1995 to 2006, they had to clean it thoroughly because it was filled with trash, mainly at the entrance points from the ceiling.
+22 tons of soil, waste, and debris were removed.

 Quick Info